Investors are demanding more than GAAP is delivering.

 ESMA’s guidelines, applicable to member states of the EU, apply to APMs presented in regulated information and prospectuses, except those in financial statements.
-Similar regulations already exist in other major financial markets around the world, such as Australia, Canada and the US.
+Similar regulations also exist in other major financial markets around the world, such as Australia, Canada and the US.

 The guidelines acknowledge the importance of APMs and user demand for them.
 They don’t try to ban APMs; they don’t define specific APMs; and they don’t limit the measures that a company presents.
-Instead, the guidelines seek to enhance transparency and comparability when APMs are presented to enhance communication with the users (see Key facts on ESMA’s guidelines below).
+Instead, they seek to enhance transparency and comparability when APMs are presented to enhance communication with the users (see Key facts on ESMA’s guidelines below).